Woodworm Treatment in London

 Common Furniture Beetle Attack on softwood

-Attacks sapwood of softwoods and hardwoods.
-Infestations appear as round holes approximately 2mm in diameter.
-Sound timbers can be effectively treated using Kenwood insecticide, which eradicates existing infestations and provides future protection to the timbers.
+The most frequently encountered species in UK properties.
+It attacks the sapwood of both softwoods and hardwoods, leaving round exit holes of approximately 2mm in diameter.
+Sound timbers can be effectively treated using Kenwood’s insecticidal timber preservative, which eradicates existing infestations and protects against future attack.

 Powder Post Beetle (Lyctus brunneus)